breuner/elbencho/contrib/storage_sweep/README.md

 1. Gain a good understanding of a file storage system in service.
+2. Select a file system from several candidates, e.g. EXT4, BRTFS, XFS, ZFS.
-2. Pick the most performant candidate from several distributed, scale-out file storage service candidates.
+3. Pick the most performant candidate from several distributed, scale-out file storage service candidates.
-3. Select the most appropriate storage devices, from multiple choices, for a given file storage service.
+4. Select the most appropriate storage devices, from multiple choices, for a given file storage service.
-4. Help evaluate the impacts of a storage tuning approach.
+5. Help evaluate the impacts of a storage tuning approach.
-5. Prepare (aka condition) a large number of new SSDs using the two wrappers together with `elbencho`, recalling it's a distributed application.
+6. Prepare (aka condition) a large number of new SSDs using the two wrappers together with `elbencho`, recalling it's a distributed application.
-6. Monitor the characteristics of a batch of SSDs in production over time, either visually or numerically.
+7. Monitor the characteristics of a batch of SSDs in production over time, either visually or numerically.
 Note that SSDs, except [Intel Optane](https://www.intel.com/content/www/us/en/architecture-and-technology/optane-technology/optane-enterprise-storage.html),